wooorm/markdown-table/readme.md

 One style for all columns, or styles for their respective columns (`string` or `Array.<string>`).
 Each style is either `'l'` (left), `'r'` (right), or `'c'` (center).
-Other values are treated as `''`, which doesn’t place the colon but does align left.
+Other values are treated as `''`, which doesn’t place the colon in the alignment row but does align left.
 *Only the lowercased first character is used, so `Right` is fine.*

 ###### `options.delimiter`